 1) How to open your demat and trading account?

 Opening your trading and demat account is completely online, paperless and hassle-free.
-If you already have the soft copies of your documents (PAN card, aadhar card and saving account passbook/check) on your mobile/laptop, you can open these accounts within an hour.
+If you already have the soft copies of your documents (PAN card, aadhar card and saving account statement/Cancelled Cheque) on your mobile/laptop, you can open these accounts within an hour.
 Simply visit the stockbroker website and apply for an account.

 - How to Open a Demat and Trading Account at Zerodha?